 Princes, an MC consolidated subsidiary, is taking proactive steps toward creating an ethical supply chain, such as having been the first major food manufacturer in the UK to join the Ethical Trading Initiative, which aims to improve working conditions in the supply chain.

-Furthermore, by assessing supplier information registered into the supply chain management and sharing platform SEDEX, the company strives to identify labor risks at an early stage and take necessary steps for improvement.
+Furthermore, by assessing supplier information registered into the supply chain management and sharing platform SEDEX, the the level of social and environmental risk.